Tri-Valley’s school nurses help keep our students safe and healthy.

 - Students who require them by their Committee on Special Education or Committee on Pre-School Education.
 The form may be printed and completed by hand, or completed electronically by saving it to a computer, entering information into the fillable fields and saving a copy.
 Please bring it with you to your student’s next physical exam so it can be completed during the appointment.

-A teacher may also refer a student for vision screening if they feel the student may be having difficulties based on their observations.
+A teacher may also refer a student for vision screening.

 New York State Public Health Law requires that schools not permit a child to attend school unless the school receives proof from a physician, nurse practitioner or physician’s assistant that the child is in the process of receiving or has received the required immunizations.